globocom/share-bar/README.md

 ### Icons

-The icones used in this project are SVGs embbededs in the JavaScript.
+The icons used in this project are SVGs embbededs in the JavaScript.

 Adding more icons to the project: